uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/ways-to-train.md

 ### If you already have teaching experience

-If you’re an experienced teacher with a degree, you may be able to get qualified teacher status without doing a teacher training programme.
+If you have a degree and you're an experienced teacher, you may be able to get qualified teacher status through a 12-week 'assessment only' programme.

-You can [apply directly to assessment only teacher training providers](/assessment-only-providers) and ask them about entry criteria.
+[Apply directly to assessment only teacher training providers](/assessment-only-providers) and ask them about entry criteria.

 ### If you're a career changer